Skydivers Life Insurance

 Skydiving is an exciting hobby enjoyed by millions of people.
-Every pastime has its own unique share of risks which come with the thrills.
+Every pastime has its own unique share of risks that come with the thrills.
 If you are a skydiver, you may be wondering how to get the right type of insurance to protect your future and your family.
-Skydiving and life insurance may seem like a tough combination of topics, but you may find that it’s easier than you think to get this specialized form of coverage.
+Skydiving and life insurance may seem like a tough combination of topics, but you may find it’s easier than you think to get this specialized form of coverage.

 You may be surprised to learn that there are insurance companies that provide specialized life insurance for skydivers.
 The types of insurance policies skydivers can buy include both term insurance and permanent insurance, which consists of whole life, universal life and variable life options.

 Additionally, some companies offer special coverage for those who like to parachute, whether you perform a couple of dives per year or if you do it professionally.

 How Much Does Life Insurance for Skydivers Cost?

 Skydivers will pay a standard premium based on how they are rated, plus an additional cost called a "flat extra fee."
 This fee is an extra charge for what the life insurance companies call a “dangerous hobby.”
 Skydiving actually has one of the lowest flat extra fees on average, however.